joduba/photo-organizer-cli/readme.md

 Create a new folder structure under the folder `basedir`, organized by `year/year-month-day-suffix` and rename and move all image files present at the `workdir` folder.
 If we ommit the basedir, it will create a folder called `out`.

 `photo-organizer --classify --basedir "myPhotos" --suffix "red-moon" workdir`

+If we want to copy the files instead of moving them, we shall add the `--copy` flag

+`photo-organizer --classify --basedir "myPhotos" --copy --suffix "red-moon" workdir`